Harry-Chen/thu-learn-lib/README.md

 ## Typing

 See `lib/types.d.ts` for type definitions.
+Note that `FailReason` represents all strings that will be used as the reason of rejected Promises.

 ## Testing